2017 People’s Choice Awards Hair & Makeup — Blake Lively & More

 Jodie Sweetin rocked a bold red lip and a long braid in her hair.
 Her skin was stunning thanks to her faux tan — a Vita Liberata glow.

-Ashley Greene looked gorgeous thanks to hairstylist Richard Collins, who used BHAVE hair products!
+Ashley Greene looked gorgeous with a sexy ponytail thanks to hairstylist Richard Collins, who used BHAVE hair products!

 Kristen Bell rocked her gorgeous blonde hair in a deep side part with undone waves.
 Her eyes were defined with metallic shades and her cheeks were glowing.